andreasroses/Junebug/README.md

 - Expanding the story progression system to include more dynamic branching paths
 - Adding additional enemy types with unique AI behaviors
 - Increasing the complexity of the puzzles, including using the browser for puzzles more often

-Junebug demonstrates my ability to combine narrative design, AI systems, and gameplay mechanics into a cohesive experience.
-If you're a recruiter (👋), this project showcases my skills in game development, from building dynamic AI agents to designing engaging story systems.
-Feel free to reach out!